dagord/gimbal-controller/README.md

 send_command(my_command)
 ```
 where:
-- id: command id, as specified by official documentation
+- id: command id, as specified in official documentation
 - description: short custom description
 - wait_response: to be used when waiting for an answer from the Gimbal (boolean)
 - wait_response_timeout: specify a timeout for the answer (used only if wait_response is True)